CheeryLee/ubuntu_touch_scripts/README.md

 # Ubuntu Touch scripts
 There are scripts that you can use for porting Ubuntu Touch to a new device.

+**[UPD 10.07.2017]:** Due to the fact that Canonical ceased to support OS, the scripts are irrelevant.
+However, they can be used as a base for developing new scripts.

 ## rootstock_touch_install
 This script is taken from Launchpad repository.
 It allows you to write a system image on your device.
 #### How to use: